 For further extensive technical details see : The electronâ€“proton bottleneck of photosynthetic oxygen evolutionNature, May 2023

-The efficiency is thought to be very close to 100% (exceptionally high for any complex system) which has led some researchers to suggests that quantum 'superposition' effects and/or may be in operation with respect to the way that photons are somehow channelled towards the most efficient pathways within the light-harvesting complexes.
+The efficiency of photosynthesis (PS) is thought to be very close to 100% (exceptionally high for any complex system) which has led some researchers to suggest that quantum 'superposition' effects and/or may be in operation with respect to the way that photons are somehow channeled towards the most efficient pathways within the light-harvesting complexes.
 These theories have not yet been generally accepted.

 Example research paper :